-NOTE 1: The individual's age and past education ARE NOT considered at this step.
-NOTE 2: After determining which jobs are PRW, locate the occupational counterparts for those jobs in OccuBrowse.
 If there is no occupational counterpart in OccuBrowse for a job considered to be PRW, it is not possible to evaluate that PRW.
 NOTE 3: If you notice any suspicious patterns, inconsistencies or suspect fraud, please refer to DCM 8.8.2, Investigation and Source of Evidence.
-For examples of fraud, click hereRed Flags of Fraud.
-5 Does the individual have the RFC to perform any other work?
-YES.
+For examples of fraud, click here Red Flags of Fraud.
+5 Does the individual have the RFC to YES.
 Deny the claim.
-The individual is not totally and (RFC: DCM 4.7.3 ; DCM 4.11 ; DCM 5.1.5 ) NO .
-Allow the claim.
-The (Med-Voc Rules: DCM 5.6) individual is totally and permanently disabled.
-(Age Considerations: DCM 5.3 ) (Educational Considerations: DCM 5.4 ) (Transferability: DCM 5.5 ) NOTE 1: "Other work" is SGA which exists in the national economy.
+The individual is not totally and perform any other work? permanently disabled.
+(RFC: DCM 4.7.3; DCM 4.11; DCM 5.1.5) NO. Allow the claim.
+The individual is totally and (Med-Voc Rules: DCM 5.6) permanently disabled.
+(Age Considerations: DCM 5.3) (Educational Considerations: DCM 5.4) (Transferability: DCM 5.5) NOTE 1: "Other work" is SGA which exists in the national economy.
 NOTE 2: The claimant's age, past education, and transferability of work skills ARE considered at this step.
-NOTE 3: The following additional vocational adversities ARE also considered at this step: borderline age issues (DCM 5.3.6; DCM 5.6.6); arduous unskilled physical labor

-(DCM 5.2.10); isolated work industry, lifetime commitment to a field of work, or no work experience (DCM 5.2.11).

-NOTE 4: If you notice any suspicious patterns, inconsistencies or suspect fraud, please refer to DCM 8.8.2, Investigation and Source of Evidence.
-For examples of fraud, click hereRed Flags of Fraud.
+NOTE 3: The following additional vocational adversities ARE also considered at this step: borderline age issues (DCM 5.3.6; DCM 5.6.6); arduous unskilled physical labor (DCM 5.2.10); isolated work industry, lifetime commitment to a field of work, or no work experience (DCM 5.2.11).
+NOTE 4: If you notice any suspicious patterns, inconsistencies or suspect fraud, please refer to DCM 8.8.2, Investigation and Source